preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 Like
 -------
-Page Likes and Comments can be added as a block on a page, but the Like action also be added as an Action Button:
+Page Likes and Comments can be added as a block on a page, but the Like action can also be added as an Action Button:

 .. image:: action-button-like.png